-For centuries, France has been the holy land of wine–it is THE birthplace of modern wine making and serves as a model for wine production internationally.
-The country, which is only about the size of Texas, produces between 7 to 8 billion bottles per year and has the second largest total vineyard area.
-France has also been making, perfecting, and exporting their wines since the 6th century BCE, and the country has been associated with wine making since before the Roman times.
+France is the birthplace of modern winemaking and serves as a model for wine production internationally.
+Even though it’s only about the size of Texas, France produces between 7 and 8 billion bottles per year and has the second-largest total vineyard area in the world.
+France has also been making, perfecting, and exporting their wines since the 6th century BCE, and the country has been associated with winemaking since before Roman times.

-The tradition and history surrounding French wines are not the only thing that make them so treasured.
-The fact of the matter is that French vineyards produce some of the highest quality and best wines in the world.
-France is also the source of many grape varieties (like Cabernet Sauvignon, Chardonnay, Pinot Noir, Sauvignon Blanc, Syrah etc.), which are now planted around the world and French wine-making practices are copied in many other countries.
+The tradition and history surrounding French wines are not the only things that make them so treasured.
+The fact of the matter is that French vineyards produce some of the highest quality wines in the world.
+France is also the source of many grape varieties (like Cabernet Sauvignon, Chardonnay, Pinot Noir, Sauvignon Blanc, etc.) that are now planted around the world, and French wine-making practices are copied in many other countries.

-So, for those of us who are not sommeliers or wine experts, you may want to brush up on some basic knowledge of French wines and the regions they come from.
+So, for those of us who are not sommeliers or wine experts, let’s brush up on some basic knowledge of French wines and the regions they come from.

 Categories of French Wine